-- 6. We recognise that online safety is part of the whole school approach to safeguarding which includes: - Parental engagement with online safety - An appropriate level of security to protect users and their data - An annual review of our online safety procedures which include a risk assessment that reflects and considers the risks children face online - Curriculum planning - Teacher training - The role and responsibilities of the DSL team - 7.
-Further information reading the specific approaches relating to this can be found in our Online Safety which can be found in the staff room and on the staff intranet and the school website. - 8.
-We will ensure that appropriate filtering and monitoring systems are in place when pupils and staff access the systems and internet provision.
-We will be careful to ensure that these systems do not place unreasonable restrictions on internet access or limit what children can be taught with regards to online teaching and safeguarding.
-Our filtering facility is provided through the London Grid for Learning which provides our school broadband.
-The school carries out regular checks of the filtering service to ensure that it is highly effective in protecting the children from potentially damaging content. - 9.
-All staff are expected to follow the Filtering & Monitoring Standards for Schools and Colleges and to alert the DSL if they come across anything accessible online that would be inappropriate for children.
-This includes if: - they witness or suspect unsuitable material has been accessed - they can access unsuitable material - they are teaching topics which could create unusual activity on the filtering logs - there is failure in the software or abuse of the system - there are perceived unreasonable restrictions that affect teaching and learning or administrative tasks

-- they notice abbreviations or misspellings that allow access to restricted material - 10.
-We will communicate and reinforce to parents and carers how important it is that children are safe online and to inform them which filtering and monitoring systems are used in the setting.
-We will always let parents know what we are asking children to do online outside of Setting and the sites they will be asked to access and also which staff member they will be interacting with online (if any).
+- 6. St Joan of Arc School recognises that online safety is part of the whole school approach to safeguarding which includes: - Parental engagement with online safety - An appropriate level of security to protect users and their data - An annual review of the school's online safety procedures which include a risk assessment that reflects and considers the risks children face online - Curriculum planning - Teacher training - The role and responsibilities of the DSL team - 7.
+Further information reading the specific approaches relating to this can be found in the schools Online Safety Policy and Acceptable Use Policies which can be found on the staff intranet and school website. - 8.
+St Joan of Arc will ensure that appropriate filtering and monitoring systems are in place when pupils and staff access school systems and internet provision.
+The school will be careful to ensure that these systems do not place unreasonable restrictions on internet access or limit what children can be taught with regards to online teaching and safeguarding.
+The school uses the London Grid for Learning broadband provision which has in-built safety features to prevent children being able to access inappropriate material through its website blocker. - 9.
+Our school will communicate and reinforce to parents and carers how important it is that children are safe online and to inform them which filtering and monitoring systems are used in the setting.
+We will always let parents know what we are asking children to do online outside of school and the sites they will be asked to access and also which staff member they will be interacting with online (if any)

-We will ensure a comprehensive whole school curriculum response is in place to enable all pupils to learn about and manage online risks effectively and will support parents and the wider community (including all members of staff) to become aware and alert to the need to keep children safe online.
-This is provided through our use of the Islington online scheme of work and is supported through additional content
+St Joan of Arc will ensure a comprehensive whole school curriculum response is in place to enable all pupils to learn about and manage online risks effectively and will support parents and the wider school community (including all members of staff) to become aware and alert to the need to keep children safe online.
+This is delivered via the online safety content of the 'life to the full' programme and the Islington online safety resources followed between years 1-6 (see the school's website for details).